 As for “what is the best way to stabilize whipped cream?”.
 Well, that depends on the project you are working on and I added my recommendations next to each.

 Well, it is definitely not a must but it is highly recommended for when you want to pipe cupcakes and fill or frost cakes.
-It is even great to fill Cream puff with or top with Pavlovas.
+It is even great to fill Cream puff with or top with Pavlovas, or use to make Creme Legere.
 When unstabilized, it does not have the ability to incorporate as much air bubbled as a stabilized one can.
 The result is a soft cream with a high tendency to melt, deflate and lose definition.

 Five ways to stabilize whipped cream